dchote/fanatecWheelUSB/README.md

 # fanatecWheelUSB
-USB controller adapter based on the TeensyLC to allow direct USB support for Fanatec Wheel Rims.
+USB controller adapter based on the TeensyLC/Teensy3 to allow direct USB support for Fanatec Wheel Rims.

 This firmware can convert any Fanatec CSW Steering Wheel to a **standalone USB version**, so you can use it with any other wheel base, like an OpenSimWheel (OSW), or SimXperience Accuforce.

 ## Supported Hardware
-This firmware has been developed and tested on a **Teensy LC** but should work with any other compatible hardware.
+This firmware has been developed and tested on a **Teensy LC** and **Teensy 3.2** but should work with any other compatible hardware.
 The only requirement so far, is at least 1 SPI connectivity available.

 ### Shopping List